Pork Chop Marinade

 This post may contain affiliate links.
 Please read our disclosure policy.

-This quick and easy Pork Chop Marinade is going to quickly become your new go-to pork marinade for all your grilling.
-So easy to make with pantry staples and it makes your pork chops tender and full of flavor.
+This quick and easy Pork Chop Marinade recipe is going to quickly become your new go-to marinade for all your grilling.
+It is so easy to make with pantry staples and it makes your pork chops tender and full of flavor.
+A good marinade can really go a long way and after you try this, you’ll never cook pork chops any other way.

 Why You’ll Love this Easy Pork Chop Marinade!

-- It only takes 5 minutes to mix up!
+- It only takes 5 minutes to mix up this marinade!

-- Tenderizes your pork chop so you’ll pull a juicy, delicious pork chop off the grill that will have your mouth watering.
+- Tenderizes your pork chop so you’ll pull a juicy, delicious pork chop off the grill.

-- Infuses your pork with so much flavor!
-No dry, tough, flavorless pork for you!
+- Infuses your pork with so much flavor.

-- You can even use it on our Grilled Pork Loin if you want to switch it up a bit!
+- You can even use it on our Grilled Pork Loin!

-- Brown Sugar – Adds just a touch of sweetness, plus it helps to caramelize the pork chops when you cook them.
+- Brown sugar – Adds just a touch of sweetness, plus it helps to caramelize the pork chops when you cook them.
+Use honey it it’s place if you prefer.

-- Salt & Black Pepper – Adjust to your taste buds, you can even leave the salt out since the soy sauce provides plenty of salt.
+- Salt and ground black pepper – Adjust to your taste buds, you can even leave the salt out since the soy sauce provides plenty of salt.

 - Garlic – Provides so much flavor.
 Fresh garlic works best.